-In your lungs, there is a protein called elastin that is produced by certain cells.
-Elastin increases the elasticity and strength of the lung tissue in the alveoli, which are the tiny air sacs where oxygen is exchanged with carbon dioxide.
+Certain cells in your lungs produce a protein called elastin.
+The elastin increases the elasticity and strength of the lung tissue in the alveoli, which are the tiny air sacs where oxygen is exchanged with carbon dioxide.

 Elastin, though, isn’t unique just to your lung cells.
-The elastin protein is also produced by Gram-negative bacteria, so your immune system (specifically the neutrophils), creates an enzyme called elastase to break apart the elastin in the outer membrane of the bacteria.
+Gram-negative bacteria also produce the elastin protein.
+As a result, your immune system (specifically the neutrophils), creates an enzyme called elastase to break apart the elastin in the outer membrane of the bacteria.

 Elastase is great – when you need to get rid of bacteria.
 But you don’t want too much elastase hanging around, because it can also break down the elastin in the cells in your lungs.

 Alpha-1 antitrypsin comes into play here.
-It is a protease inhibitor – which means that it inhibits a protein that breaks down other proteins.
-Specifically, alpha-1 antitrypsin inhibits elastase so that it won’t break down your lung cells.
+It is a protease inhibitor – meaning it inhibits a protein that breaks down other proteins.
+Specifically, alpha-1 antitrypsin inhibits elastase so it won’t break down your lung cells.

-Alpha-1 antitrypsin is made in the liver and then transported to the lungs.
+Alpha-1 antitrypsin is predominately made in the liver and then transported to the lungs.
 In the lungs, it deactivates elastase before it damages lung cells.
-Pretty neat system – elastase can attack gram-negative bacteria in the lungs, but alpha-1 antitrypsin keeps it from damaging your own lung cells.
+Pretty neat system – elastase can be used by neutrophils to attack gram-negative bacteria in the lungs, but alpha-1 antitrypsin keeps it from damaging your own lung cells.

 COPD causes shortness of breath, wheezing, cough, and mucus production.
 Other terms for COPD include emphysema and chronic bronchitis.